Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/corrupt-key-1-picoMini.md

 <br>

-We are given 256 upper bits of p, which can be solved by bruting some bits and then using coppersmith's method. <br>
+We are given the 256 upper bits of p, which can be solved by bruting some bits and then using coppersmith's method. <br>
 The number of bits and m must be tweaked, higher m will take longer but more bits also takes longer...